 Courses on this program are demanding.
-Students should expect to be in the classroom or on a required visit Tuesday through Thursday for at least three hours per day and up to six hours per day.
+During the first five weeks of their Paris program, semester students should expect to be in the classroom or on a required visit Tuesday through Thursday for at least three hours per day and up to six hours per day.
 Special circumstances may result in an exceptional or make-up course meeting on a Friday, and certain organized activities may take place on a Saturday.
 All students should, therefore, consult their program calendar and course syllabi for any exceptional course meetings, excursions, or activities before making any travel plans.
 See below for information on UCEAP's attendance policy.